 Activity where the supervisor - who has him / herself been safely recruited - is always able to see the supervised worker's actions during his / her work.
-Where you are uncertain whether this level of monitoring can be maintained continuously - for example, ensuring cover for all holidays and sickness absence by the supervisor - then the role is not a supervised position with barring information if, for example, they provide, personal care, assistance with cash, bills or shopping, conveying someone to or from healthcare, personal care or social care (but not to Church activities).

-5 Frequent - Once a week or more; Intensive - 4 days or more in a 30 period and overnight - Between the hours of 0200 and 0600.
+Where you are uncertain whether this level of monitoring can be maintained continuously - for example, ensuring cover for all holidays and sickness absence by the supervisor - then the role is not a supervised position 5 Frequent - Once a week or more; Intensive - 4 days or more in a 30 period and overnight - Between the hours of 0200 and 0600.